CloCkWeRX/chef-mosquitto/README.md

 A cookbook for mosquitto, a MQTT server, client, etc.

+Tested on:

+ * Centos 6
+ * Ubuntu 12.04

+... but Centos 5, Mac OSX, Debian, various flavours of Ubuntu should work.

 ### Recipes

 ```repo``` - Adds the repository if needed for various packages